 Milford is a very small borough located in the state of New Jersey.
-With a population of 1,204 people and two constituent neighborhoods, Milford is the 464th largest community in New Jersey.
+With a population of 1,181 people and two constituent neighborhoods, Milford is the 464th largest community in New Jersey.
 Milford has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Housing costs in Milford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some boroughs, Milford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Milford are a mix of both white- and blue-collar jobs.
-Overall, Milford is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Milford who work in sales jobs (15.99%), office and administrative support (13.87%), and management occupations (11.26%).
+Milford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Milford is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Milford who work in sales jobs (15.90%), office and administrative support (12.77%), and teaching (9.24%).

 The most common language spoken in Milford is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Polish and Chinese.